rpenalozan/rpenalozan.github.io/index.md

 meta-knowledge.
 I like to explore new challenges, and have worked in many different topics.</p>

+<p> My latest interest is in the representation and use of uncertainty in knowledge </p>

 <p> This page is currently being updated </p>